A proposal is a written offer to solve a technical problem

 of presenting information, and as enhancements of the

 text to stimulate interest.
-The proposal author will
+The proposal author will have

-drawings, diagrams, etc., to support the discussion
+diagrams, etc., to support the discussion technically,

-is referred to in text, particularly if understanding
+in text, particularly if understanding of the text hinges

-of the text hinges upon reference to the figure.
-As
+upon reference to the figure.
+As a rule, readers do not

-a rule, readers do not like having to search for a figure
+like having to search for a figure to which allusion is

-to which allusion is made.
-If possible, full-page figures
+made.
+If possible, full-page figures should appear on

-is made to them; partial-page figures should, ideally,
+them; partial-page figures should, ideally, appear on

-appear where the author and editor believe they will
+supplementary illustrations should appear where the author

-be most effective.
+and editor believe they will be most effective.

 Exception Taking